 How to become a member

 Because we believe that a spiritual commitment to the life of the church is more important than organizational membership, we treat New Church baptism as a prerequisite for membership.
 A person can be baptised as a child or as an adult.
-To be baptised, contact a New Church minister using the contact button below.
+To be baptised, contact a New Church minister directly, or using the contact button below.

 The next step in membership is to join our parent body, the General Church of the New Jerusalem.
 You can contact us below for support with this also.